 Rather than being a physical switch, a MOSFET is an electronic switch triggered by applying an electric current.
 The MOSFET retains a small amount of electric charge, serving as a memory device.

-Why RAM comes in powers of 2
+Why Does RAM Come in Powers of 2?

 Each RAM cell has two possible states, “on” and “off,” represented by “1” and “0” in binary code.